ppy/osu-wiki/wiki/Guides/Timing_Songs_With_8-Signatures/en.md

 # Timing songs with #/8-signatures

 Every now and then, songs are being mapped that have a time signature that is not divided into quarter-notes (e.g. `3/4`, `4/4`, `7/4`, ...) but into eighth-notes (e.g. `6/8`, `7/8`, ...).
-Since the current editor does not support those #/8-signatures and we don't know whether this will change in the near future, an addition has been made to the rule concerning this matter on the [corresponding section of the Ranking Criteria](/wiki/Ranking_Criteria#timing).
+The current editor does not support those #/8-signatures but will in the future.

 To make that chart more understandable and state more precisely what is meant, this guide will now explain a bit of the relevant music theory behind this, and give examples of how it translates into osu!.
 For this reason, [three mapsets](https://assets.ppy.sh/media/wiki/TimeSignatures.rar) have been prepared for you to download, which will be used as a reference in this guide.